-Uganda has confirmed cases of Crimean-Congo Hemorrhagic Fever in the central district of Mubende.
+Uganda has confirmed cases of Crimean-Congo Hemorrhagic Fever in the districts of Isingiro and Luweero.

 Crimean-Congo Hemorrhagic Fever is an infection caused by Crimean-Congo Hemorrhagic Fever Virus (CCHFV), a Nairovirus belonging to the Bunyaviridae family.
 It is a zoonosis – an animal disease that can spread to humans – primarily affecting wild animals and domestic livestock.
 Humans become ill with CCHF when they are bitten by infected ticks or when coming into contact with infected animal blood or tissues.

 The virus is typically found in Southern and Eastern Europe, Central Asia, Africa, Southeast Asia, and the Middle East.
 Travellers undertaking outdoor activities such as camping or hiking, especially during the peak transmission season from Spring to Fall, are at greater risk.
 Crimean-Congo Hemorrhagic Fever is an occupational disease among healthcare practitioners, agricultural workers, abattoir employees, and veterinarians.